China blue-chip stocks up on rescue moves; Hong Kong slumps on Greece fears

 The Shenzhen market, which hosts China's smaller companies, reversed early gains and ended the morning lower.

-The Shenzhen Composite .SZSC fell 2.6 percent and the SME Composite .SZSME lost 2.5 percent.
+The Shenzhen Composite fell 2.6 percent and the SME Composite lost 2.5 percent.

 "The government measures are only aimed at stabilizing the market, and providing an exit for those who want to get out," said Liu Li, analyst at Shanxi Securities Co.